Humberside Police are committed to the policing of Wildlife and Rural Crime.

 Op Galileo - 2018 - 2019 - reduction in offences - Between 1 August 2018 and 2 April 2019 there have been a total of 332 reports regarding day time hare coursing, ‘possible’ hare coursing or sightings of vehicles by members of the public suspected to be involved in this activity.
 During the previous season 2017 to 2018 the number was 508 reports from 01 August 2017 to late April 2018.
 Read our full Op Galileo Report below

 Police Volunteer Sue Edmund was awarded the Police Volunteer of the Year 2019 - Sue has worked tirelessly to help in our fight against rural crime - read about her here [Sue Edmund]

-We have a dedicated Wildlife and Rural Crime Officer, PC Brandon Ward (follow Brandon on twitter @HPWildlifeRural) and an allocated email address.
+We have a dedicated Wildlife and Rural Crime Officer, who will take up his post in place of PC Brandon Ward shortly (follow twitter @HPWildlifeRural).